Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Abstract

 \section{Abstract}

 Let $X$ be a point process and let $\Xbb$ denote the filtration generated by $X$.
 In this paper we study martingale representation theorems in the filtration $\Gbb$ obtained as an initial and progressive enlargement of the filtration $\Xbb$.
-In particular, the progressive enlargement is done by means of a whole point process $H$.
-We work here in full generality, without requiring any further assumption on the point process $H$ and we recover the special case in which $\Xbb$ is enlarged progressively by a random time $\tau$.
+The progressive enlargement is done here by means of a whole point process $H$.
+We do not require further assumptions on the point process $H$ nor on the dependence between $X$ and $H$.
+In particular, we recover the special case of the progressive enlargement by a random time $\tau$.

 {

 }

 { \textit{Keywords:} Point processes, martingale representation, progressive enlargement, initial enlargement, random measures. }